sinch/nuget-serversdk/README.md

 ###### WithoutRecording() - disable recording (default)

 ##### ConnectRegisteredSipPeer(string authName)
-Connect the call to a SIP a registsred SIP peer (register with an account supplied by Sinch och using your application's application key and secret
+Connect the call to a SIP a registered SIP peer (register with an account supplied by Sinch or by using your application's application key and secret

 The returned object supports manipulating the MXP call: